Roger Boyle, 1st Earl of Orrery

-Roger Boyle, 1st Earl of Orrery, (Note: styled Lord Broghill from 1628 to 1660) 25 April 1621 to 16 October 1679, was an Anglo-Irish soldier and politician.
+Roger Boyle, 1st Earl of Orrery (Note: styled Lord Broghill from 1628 to 1660) (25 April 1621 – 16 October 1679) was an Anglo-Irish soldier and politician.
 A younger son of the Earl of Cork, the largest landowner in Munster, like many Irish Protestants he supported the Dublin Castle administration during the Irish Confederate Wars, a related conflict of the Wars of the Three Kingdoms.

 Boyle was noted for his anti-Catholicism, and consistently opposed concessions to Irish Catholics.
-A skilled politician, he believed maintaining the Protestant Ascendancy in Ireland required support from the ruling government in London, whatever its composition.
+A skilled politician, he believed that maintaining the Protestant Ascendancy in Ireland required support from the ruling government in London, whatever its composition.
 As a result, he held senior positions under the Commonwealth and Charles II, following the 1660 Stuart Restoration.

 A noted writer on 17th-century warfare, Boyle helped design Charles Fort outside Kinsale.
 He also produced a number of plays and poems, which were well regarded by contemporaries but have since faded into obscurity.